-The term social poll has recently gained momentum, but there are actually a few different interpretations on what a social poll is.
+The term social poll has been gaining momentum, but there are actually a few different interpretations on what a social poll is.
 So I thought it would be a good idea to layout what an Opinion Stage social poll is.

 An Opinion Stage social poll is an online poll that has all the features and attributes of a standard online poll, but also has an additional social layer on which the poll is built.